 Set on a dark room scheme?
 We have lots of dark and atmospheric decorating ideas for you to consider.

-16. Utilise space under the stairs for a study or office
+17. Use space under the stairs for a traditional office

 Wondering what else that space under the stairs might be good for?
 Check out our gallery of understair storage solutions.

 18. Warm up the room with an orange colour scheme

 Guess the colour that's been scientifically proven to improve concentration and creativity?
 It's orange.
 Which is just as well, given how gorgeous it can look when paired with traditional home office furniture.

 See more orange room design ideas in our gallery.